dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-general General

 A ***reference variable*** is a variable that refers to another variable, called the referent (§9.2.6).
+A reference variable is a local variable declared with the `ref` modifier.

-A reference variable does not store the value of its referent.
+A reference variable stores a *variable_reference* (§9.6) to its referent and not the value of its referent.
 When a reference variable is used where a value is required its referent's value is returned; similarly when a reference variable is the target of an assignment it is the referent which is assigned to.
-The variable to which a reference variable refers, i.e. its referent, can be changed using a ref assignment (`= ref`).
-A reference variable is a local variable declared with the `ref` modifier.
+The variable to which a reference variable refers, i.e. the stored *variable_reference* for its referent, can be changed using a ref assignment (`= ref`).

 > *Example:* The following example demonstrates a local reference variable whose referent is an element of an array:
 >